realworldocaml/book/en/sexprs.md

 ((typ scheme)(name sexpr/basic.scm))
 ```

-This chapter will show you:
+This chapter will show you how to:

-* how to generate s-expressions from arbitrary OCaml types, thus giving
+* generate s-expressions from arbitrary OCaml types, thus giving
   you a human-readable format for persisting any values in your code.
-* TODO.
+* expose s-expressions across module interfaces, including with abstract types.
+* generate good error messages for debugging malformed inputs.
+* use custom type annotations to control the exact printing behavior for
+  s-expression converters.

-## Basics
+## Basic Usage

 OCaml values aren't directly converted to-and-from strings of s-expressions
 when you use Core.
 The s-expression is instead built up as an OCaml value